Brand Analytics · Strategic Planning

 When brand teams do not have a causal model, the instinct is universal and understandable: fix the weaknesses.
 If quality scores 48 and competitors average 62, the brief becomes: "build quality perceptions."
 Media is bought, creative is produced, campaigns run.
 Two years later, quality is at 54.
 Consideration has not moved.
 Premium pricing is still challenged.
 The investment has not delivered.

-The Most Common Waste Pattern in Brand Investment
+Illustrative Example: The Most Common Waste Pattern in Brand Investment

 This pattern is not unusual.
 It is the default outcome of making brand investment decisions from tracker scores without a structural model.
 The attributes where a brand scores weakest are often the ones with the lowest causal weight on volume, premium, or growth.
 Fixing them produces score improvements that do not translate to commercial results - and generates the kind of "brand works are unmeasurable" scepticism that follows every budget review.